 Executives rarely receive feedback from their manager or peers, so this is a great way for them to get in on the feedback action.

 Should this focus on what the manager is doing (start, stop, continue) or on team chemistry, management style, and communication.

 How to implement it in Small Improvements

-Outlined (above in video and) below are steps walking you through how to use the 360 module in Small Improvements to conduct an upward review.
+Outlined below are steps walking you through how to use the 360 module in Small Improvements to conduct an upward review.

-1. Set up a new cycle and when you ‘select specific employees’ you can grab anyone who has a direct report.
-There is a short cut!
-Click the “managers” option at the top of the user picker window:
+When you ‘select specific employees,’ you can grab anyone with a direct report.
+There is a shortcut!
+Click the “managers” option at the top of the List view:

 Note: An approval process is still necessary.
 Meaning, HR Admins will still have to approve the reviewers, even if they are the only ones adding them.

-4. When you are ready to notify all of the reviewers (the direct reports), from the ‘Admin’ button select the ‘Approve all 360 reviews’ which will trigger an email to all reviewers that will have a link to where they can go to leave their feedback.
+When you are ready to notify all of the reviewers (the direct reports), from the ‘Admin’ button select the ‘Approve all 360 reviews.’
+This will trigger an email to all reviewers that will have a link to where they can go to leave their feedback.